aivins/flagwall/README.md

 ## How does it work?

+Every web page you visit is scanned after it is loaded.
 It adds a CSS class to every matching hyperlink.
 It also listens for changes to the DOM to catch dynamically generated content.
 The extension can be enabled/disabled globally.

 ## Domains

-Any URL with a host part that ends in one of the following will be scanned.
+Any URL with a host part that ends in one of the following will be flagged.

 - adelaidenow.com.au
 - theaustralian.com.au